yashpote/yashpote.github.io/index.md

 I am a final year Computer Science Ph.D. student at the [National University of Singapore](https://www.comp.nus.edu.sg), where I am fortunate to be advised by [Kuldeep S. Meel](https://www.cs.toronto.edu/~meel/).

 My main interests are in **distribution testing** and **formal methods**.
 Specifically, I want to explore and use testing theory to build faster verification tools for real-world distributions, such as samplers and generative models.
-More generally, I am interested in the use of formal methods tools (like **SAT Solvers**) in machine learning.
+More generally, I am interested in the use of formal methods tools (like **SAT solvers**) in machine learning.

 Here is my [CV](cv-yash.pdf).
 You can reach me at [yashppote@gmail.com](mailto:yashppote@gmail.com).